TonyPhipps/SIEM/Tactics/Commandline-Activity.md

 ## Match Alert
-- PowerShell.exe or powershell_ise.exe with one of the following in the command line
+- PowerShell.exe or powershell_ise.exe with one of the following in the command line (or straight commandline use)
-  - -nop or /nop (from -noprofile)
+  - '-nop' or '/nop' (from -noprofile)
-  - hidden
+  - 'hidden'
-  - -noni or /noni (from -noninteractive)
+  - '-noni' or '/noni' (from -noninteractive)
-  - -ep or /ep (from -execution-policy)
+  - '-ep' or '/ep' (from -execution-policy)
-  - bypass
+  - 'bypass'
-  - -enc or /enc or -ec or /ec (from -encodedcommand)
+  - '-enc or /enc or -ec or /ec (from -encodedcommand)
-  - invoke-webrequest or iwr or curl or wget
+  - 'invoke-webrequest' or 'iwr' or 'curl' or 'wget'
+  - 'invoke-restmethod' or 'irm'
-  - invoke-restmethod or irm
+  - 'invoke-expression' or 'iex'
-  - invoke-expression or iex
+  - 'invoke-wmimethod' or 'invoke-cimmethod'
-  - bitstransfer
+  - 'bitstransfer'
-  - downloadstring
+  - 'downloadstring'
-  - downloadfile
+  - 'downloadfile'
-  - winhttprequest
+  - 'winhttprequest'
-  - http
+  - 'http'
-  - ftp
+  - 'ftp'
   - 'get-ciminstance' or 'gcim'
   - 'get-wmiobject' or 'gwmi'
   - 'ToBase64String'